alphagov/passport-verify/README.md

  * _Relying party_ is a service that needs to authenticate users
  * [_Verify Service Provider_](https://github.com/alphagov/verify-service-provider)
     is a service that consumes and produces SAML messages that can be used to communicate with GOV.UK Verify
- * [_Passport.js_](http://passportjs.org/) is a node js library that provides a generic authentication framework for various authentication providers.
+ * [_Passport.js_](http://passportjs.org/) is a Node.js library that provides a generic authentication framework for various authentication providers.

 ## Contribute to `passport-verify`